Otukpo

 Otukpo is a town in Benue State, Nigeria located in the Middle Belt Region of Nigeria.
 It is also the eponymous name of a subgroup of the Idoma people.
 Otukpo is the headquarters of the Otukpo Local Government Area.
 It is the headquarters of the Idoma Nation, and remains an important town in Idomaland, an area mainly populated by the Idoma speaking people, though with numerous local dialects spoken in the diverse reaches of Idoma land.
 Otukpo Idoma language is the umbrella lingua.

 Otukpo is the seat of the Och' Idoma, the Paramount Ruler Idoma of the Idoma Nation.
-The Traditional Ruler of Idoma is Ogbodo John Elaigwu.
-Though his legitimacy as Och Idoma has been questioned by large Section of the Idoma Elites, Traditional District Heads, and Youth.
+The traditional ruler of Idoma is Ogbodo John Elaigwu.
+Though his legitimacy as Och Idoma has been questioned by a large section of Idoma elites, traditional district heads, and the youth.
 As at the time of publication the case is said to be in court.
 Elaigwu Ogbodo was a card-carrying member of the PDP and a close ally with the Deputy Governorship candidate and Chairman John Ngbede.
 It is said Ngbede was very instrumental to his emergence as king.

 Climate

 Otukpo has a tropical savanna climate.
 It is warm every month with both a wet and dry season.
-The average annual temperature for Otukpo is 64° degrees and there is about 244 inches of rain a year.
+There is about 244 inches of rain a year.
 It is dry for 169 days a year with an average humidity of 61% and an UV-index of 7.
 The climate is tropical in Otukpo.
 The average annual temperature in Otukpo is 27.2 °C. In the month of August, the average temperature is 25.5 °C. It is the lowest average temperature of the whole year.